mattwar/Dumbo/src/Dumbo/Strategies.md

 and for each state may contain a set of associated values that differ depending on that state.
 When none of the states has any associated values, it acts similar to a C# enum.

-The different implementation strategies differ on:
+The implementation strategies differ on:
 >>- **Footprint** - the amount of memory the union consumes on the stack or within another type.
 >>- **Allocation** - the amount of allocation required when the union is constructed.
->>- **Tearing** - wether tearing is possible when assigning unions to locations that are visible to multiple threads.
+>>- **Tearing** - whether tearing is possible when assigning unions to locations that are visible to multiple threads.
 >>- **Default** - the union's state when assigned from default.

 - ### Fat